TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.mid/Extended/Pad.md

 Lifts may occur at the same time as a regular note.
 These are often referend to as split chords, as they require the play to lift one note and hit the other.

-Pressing the Overdrive button will hit any notes for the player, including chords and will also hold down sustains for the entire duration.
+Pressing the Overdrive button will hit any notes for the player, including chords and will also hold down sustains for their entire duration.

 ### Phrase Mechanics